-The EPC and BF.2 cell lines are susceptible to IHN virus.
+The fish cell lines BF-2 and RTG-2 are recommended.
+Alternatively, EPC or FHM cells may be used but EPC cells are, in general, less susceptible than BF-2 and RTG-2.
 These cells may be grown in Eagle's modified MEM or with better results in Glasgow's MEM supplemented with 10% foetal calf serum, 10% phosphate tryptose and a mixture of antibiotics at the standard concentration.
 If a CO2 incubator is not available, the medium may be buffered at pH 7.4 with 0.16 M Tris-HCl.
-The optimal temperature for growth is 30° C for the EPC cells, 25° C for the BF.2 cells.
+The optimal temperature for growth is 30° C for the FHM and EPC cells 25° C for the BF.2 cells and 21° C for the RTG2 cells.